How does this medication work? What will it do for me?

 - symptoms of inflammation of tissue surrounding the heart (pericarditis; e.g., chest pain, cough, fast or irregular heartbeat, shortness of breath, weakness or fatigue)

-- symptoms of respiratory failure (e.g., dizziness, trouble breathing, shortness of breath, fast, shallow breathing, wheezing, bluish colouration to the skin, lips from lack of oxygen)
+- symptoms of respiratory failure (e.g., dizziness, trouble breathing, shortness of breath, fast, shallow breathing, wheezing, bluish colouration to the skin and lips from lack of oxygen)

 - symptoms of too little phosphorus in the blood (e.g., muscle weakness, fatigue, bone pain, fractures, numbness, confusion)